-Enrollment instructions for spring 2022 are available below.
+Enrollment instructions for summer/fall 2023 are available below.
 Instructions for the upcoming semester are typically posted shortly before enrollment appointments open.

-Enrollment for the School of Law will be conducted online at sa.ku.edu.
+Enrollment for the School of Law will be conducted online by accessing the following website: sa.ku.edu/index.html.

 Please read these instructions carefully and consult the Schedule of Classes for more complete information.
 These instructions supplement the information contained in the Schedule of Classes and should not be seen as the only source of information for law students.
-Access is available online classes.ku.edu.
+Access is available online at classes.ku.edu/classes.

 There are three steps to becoming officially enrolled: